 For landlords, becoming familiar with the Maryland Fair Housing Law ensures none of your actions and the words you use are discriminating in nature.
 As a Baltimore property management company, we consider it one of our duties to stay up to date on state and federal laws and regulations pertaining to landlord/tenant relationships.

 At Bay Property Management Group, we many clients who successfully participate in the Section 8 housing program.
 Our Baltimore property managers are happy to answer any questions you have regarding rental housing vouchers.
-Give us a call today to find out more about our full-service approach to property management.
+Give us a call today to find out more about our full-service approach to property management in Northern Virginia, Washington DC, Philadelphia and throughout Maryland.